ragrag/mayonaka/README.md

 ## About

-**mayonaka 🌃** _(ma-yo-na-ka)_ is a flexible folder builder for javascript runtimes.
+**mayonaka 🌃** _(ma-yo-na-ka)_ is a declarative flexible folder builder for javascript runtimes.
 It provides a very minimal yet fluent builder interface on top of the familiar node:fs API with concurrency control

 ## API Reference: [https://ragrag.github.io/mayonaka](https://ragrag.github.io/mayonaka)